 While no patient wants to receive the news that their embryo transfer wasn't successful, our team of eight reproductive endocrinologists here at Illume Fertility work hard to create the optimal fertility treatment plan for each patient and maximize their chances of achieving a successful pregnancy.

-While there are not any side effects typically associated with the actual embryo transfer itself, the side effects of taking progesterone and estrogen can often feel like early pregnancy - however, they tend to be mild.
-The embryo transfer procedure has little to no side effects other than (hopefully) a pregnancy!
+While there aren't any side effects typically associated with the actual embryo transfer itself, the side effects of taking progesterone and estrogen can often feel like early pregnancy - however, they tend to be mild.
+The embryo transfer procedure has little to no side effects other than (hopefully) pregnancy!

 Common side effects from progesterone and estrogen:

-Every body is different - some patients report little to no side effects, and some feel more uncomfortable.
-You can always reach out to your Care Team if you have any concerns.
+Everybody is different - some patients report little to no side effects, and some feel some discomfort.
+Always reach out to your Care Team if you have any concerns.

 If you've been through multiple unsuccessful fertility treatment cycles, it may feel difficult to stay hopeful as you try again, because you don't want to be let down.
-But we see you, fertility warrior.
-You are strong.
+But we see your strength and perseverance.
 And we're here to cheer you on and support you the whole way.